brikis98/yevgeniy-brikman-homepage/_posts/2017-10-13-reusable-composable-battle-tested-terraform-modules.md

 same tech debt as everyone else.
 So why are you reinventing the wheel?
 Why are you building the same infrastructure, from scratch, over and over again?

-This is my talk from HashiConf 2017 about a better way to build and manage infrastructure: Terraform Modules.
-It goes over how to build infrastructure as code, package that code into reusable modules, design clean and flexible APIs for those modules, write automated tests for the modules, and combine multiple modules into an end-to-end techs tack in minutes.
+Give me 30 minutes, and I'll completely change how you build and manage infrastructure.

+Below, you'll find the video and slides of my talk from HashiConf 2017, where I introduce the work we've been doing at [Gruntwork](https://www.gruntwork.io/?ref=ybrikman-terraform-modules-talk) with Terraform Modules.
+I explain how modules work, how to design modules so they are highly configurable and reusable, and how to write automated tests for your Terraform code.
+Most importanly, I show you how you can use modules to build your entire tech stack on top of proven, battle-tested infrastructure code—in *minutes*.

 {% include iframe-figure.html url="//www.youtube.com/embed/LVgP63BkhKQ" link="https://www.youtube.com/watch?v=LVgP63BkhKQ" caption="Reusable, composable, battle-tested Terraform modules (Video)" %}